 - It should include a varied selection of exercises for both the upper and lower body.
 Performing 1–3 sets of 6–15 repetitions for each activity is optimal.

-- Include exercises specifically targeting the core muscles, including both the abdominals and the lower back.
+- Include exercises targeting the core muscles, including the abdominals and the lower back.

 - The program should develop and strengthen the child’s muscles in a balanced way.
 Don’t neglect any muscle groups or joints.

-- Increase the weights gradually in a progressive manner in increments of 5–10% once the child learns the correct form.
+- Increase the weights gradually and progressively in 5–10% increments once the child learns the correct form.

 - Vary the exercises systematically from workout to workout.
 That makes training more fun in the long run and helps eliminate boredom.

 - Ensure you or another adult with proper knowledge of training and exercise execution supervises the child at all times.
 Offer instructions to keep the activity safe and effective.

 - Combine the training with a healthy and varied diet, and ensure the child can recover adequately from the practice.